Qtom-99/ERVscanner/README.md

 Before you start to run the pipeline, you have to prepare the following files for input.

 1. BAM or CRAM for each sample
-1. Tab-separated dictionary text file (`<DFAM_ERV>` file) you are focusing (You can search copy and paste the content at https://dfam.org/browse.).
+1. Tab-separated dictionary text file (`<DFAM_INFO>` file) you are focusing (You can search copy and paste the content at https://dfam.org/browse.).
 Here is an example.
    ```
     #Accession Name Classification Clades Description Length
     DF000001785	IAPLTR1a_Mm	ERV2	Mus musculus	Mouse family of LTR retrotransposons	337